Chinese paper says Australia spying on embassy, monitoring citizens

 Neither the Australian foreign minister's office nor the Department of Foreign Affairs and Trade responded immediately to a request for comment about the Global Times article.

-(Reporting by Ben Blanchard; Additional reporting by Tom Westbrook in SYDNEY; Editing by Paul Tait)
+Reporting by Ben Blanchard; Additional reporting by Tom Westbrook in SYDNEY and Christian Shepherd in Beijing; Editing by Paul Tait and Nick Macfie